microsoft/MicrosoftCloud/samples/acs-to-teams-meeting/server/typescript/README.md

 1. Go to `Users` in `Azure Active Directory` in the Azure Portal and select a user.
 You'll use the user's `Object ID` for the `<ACTIVE_DIRECTORY_USER_ID>` value in the next step.

-1. Create an Azure Communication Services resource, go to `Settings --> Keys` and copy the first `connection string` value.
+1. Create an Azure Communication Services (ACS) resource using the [Azure Portal](https://portal.azure.com).

+1. Go to the `Settings --> Keys` section for your new ACS resource and copy the first `connection string` value.
 You'll use it in the next step.

 1. Create a `local.settings.json` file in the root of this folder and add the following code snippet.
-U

     ```json
    {
         "IsEncrypted": false,